Background

 The government says this is the first step towards aligning the National Minimum Wage and National Living Wage to create a single adult wage rate.

-During the Budget, the Chancellor confirmed that Employer National Insurance will increase to 15%.
+During the Budget, the Chancellor also confirmed that Employers' National Insurance Contributions (NICs) will rise from 6 April 2025 from 13.8% to 15%, and the threshold at which it is payable will reduce from £9,100 to £5,000.
 On top of the changes to national living wage, this will increase the cost of an employee on national living wage (working 35 hours per week) to just under £2,270 per employee from April 2025.

 The change to the NMW is part of the government's wider agenda to reform workplace rights, as made clear in its pre-election manifesto.
 Some of its original proposals were watered down following concerns voiced by business groups.